Global and Cultural Studies: Japanese Studies

 Major in Global and Cultural Studies:

 Japanese has everything a student of language and culture might desire: rich history, fascinating cultural practices, interesting people, compelling places and global relevance.
-Japanese and Japanese Studies majors at Linfield receive training in language in a small-size class setting, and choose courses in English about Japanese culture.
-Intercultural competency in Japanese opens many doors, including teaching English in Japan, translating/interpreting, and working in international settings.
+Japanese studies majors at Linfield receive training in language in a small-size class setting and choose courses in English about Japanese culture.
+Intercultural competency in Japanese opens many doors, including teaching English in Japan, translating/interpreting and working in international settings.
 Study abroad opportunities place students in the dynamic cities of Tokyo or Kyoto.

 As a Japanese studies major at Linfield